ondrejosicka/cityfreight-collected-data/README.md

 # CityFreight: Collected Data

-This data is made available as part of a .........
-FINISH
+This data is made available as part of a research project Cityfreight (Project number 308790), funded by the Research Council of Norway, which aims to provide public authorities with a toolbox for realistically evaluating major decisions that would make freight transportation in a city more energy-efficient and sustainable.

 ## `links_Bergen.csv` - Transportation Network of Bergen